 You'll find buttons in nearly all of the ETSU databases you search.
 When you click on the button, pay attention to the FIRST listing, and it should help you get the item.
 If the first thing in the list says:

-"Full Text available from..." should be either a direct link to the article itself or a link to the database in which the article resides.
+you should see a link to the database/s in which the article resides.
+You may have to click on more than one database to find the full text.
 If the article doesn't come up immediately when you click on the link, then you may have to hunt around a bit to find the exact volume number, issue, date, and pages you need.

 Google Scholar uses the familiar Google search box to search for the contents of scholarly journals, books, theses, conference papers, etc. There are some characteristics you should know about, though, if you use Google Scholar: